 What is a doula?

-A birth doula is a trained support person.
-She provides continuous emotional, physical, and mental support and comfort during labor for the mom and her companion.
-She also provides education before, during and after labor.
+A birth doula is a trained pregnancy and labor support person.
+Doulas provide continuous emotional, physical, and mental support and comfort during labor for the pregnant person and their birth companion.
+Doulas also provide education before, during, and after the birth.

 A doula does not provide clinical services.